-Following Nixon's resignation, Vice President Gerald Ford took the Presidential Oath of Office and became the 38th President of the United States.
-One month later, on September 8, 1974, President Ford issued Richard Nixon a pardon and gave the former president control of the White House tapes recorded during his time in office.
-This decision was unpopular with the public and outraged many in Congress after their long battle to obtain access to the tapes.
-To stop the turnover, Congress overwhelmingly passed the Presidential Recordings and Materials Preservation Act of 1974, which gave control of the tapes and other materials relating to Watergate to the National Archives.
+Following Nixon's resignation, Vice President Gerald Ford took the Presidential Oath of Office and became the 38th overwhelmingly passed the Presidential Recordings and Materials Preservation Act of 1974, which gave control of the tapes and other materials relating to Watergate to the National Archives.
 Congress subsequently passed the Presidential Records Act of 1978 to preserve all presidential, vice presidential, and White House records going forward.
 This legislation was an important result of Watergate.